andrew/ultimate-awesome/README.md

 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!.
+- [Awesome-VLA-Papers](https://github.com/Psi-Robot/Awesome-VLA-Papers) - Paper list in the survey: A Survey on Vision-Language-Action Models: An Action Tokenization Perspective.
 - [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
 - [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-kde](https://github.com/shvedes/awesome-kde) - A curated list of awesome KDE applications, plugins, and resources.
+- [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
 - [awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - :books: A collection of awesome resources for technical book authors.
 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.
 - [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
-- [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
 - [fuzzing-tutorial](https://github.com/secnotes/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [mac-awesomeTools](https://github.com/SuJunming/mac-awesomeTools) - Mac常用软件等等，有你需要的！.